broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 The [GVS workflow](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling at a large scale using the Terra platform.
 The workflow takes in single sample GVCF files, loads them into [BigQuery](https://cloud.google.com/bigquery/docs) tables, and combines them into a variant filtering model driven by machine learning.
 The model is uploaded back into BigQuery and applied to the data.
 The workflow produces sharded joint VCF files with indices, a manifest file, and metrics.

-The filtering model is based on the [WARP Joint Genotyping workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/JointGenotyping.wdl) and is created using [Variant Quality Score Recalibration (VQSR)](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612) technique, which uses machine learning to model the technical profile of variants and flag probable artifacts.
+The filtering model is based on the [GATK best practices Joint Genotyping workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/JointGenotyping.wdl) and is created using [Variant Quality Score Recalibration (VQSR)](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612) technique, which uses machine learning to model the technical profile of variants and flag probable artifacts.

 ---